 - Day procedure only

-There are a number of causes of gynaecomastia.
-It is relatively common in young male teenagers due to normal hormonal imbalances during puberty, but often settles without treatment.
+There are a number of reasons why gynaecomastia can occur.
+It is relatively common in young male teenagers due to the usual hormonal imbalances during puberty.
+In most cases, this will settle without treatment being necessary.
 Other causes include obesity, liver disease, abnormal hormonal problems, and the use of certain medications or anabolic steroids.
-These causes need to be excluded before undergoing surgery.
-The technique of male breast reduction usually involves liposuction through a surgical excision made at the edge of the areola.
+These causes need to be excluded before surgery can be considered.
+The technique used to treat enlarged male breasts usually involves liposuction that is performed through a surgical excision made at the edge of the areola.

 It may have taken you a long time to seek treatment for the condition known as Gynaecomastia.
 Dr Norris appreciates the courage needed for many men to visit a surgeon.
 You are assured that you will be treated with the utmost sympathy and discretion.
 Because there a number of potential medical causes for gynaecomastia you will be questioned about other symptoms, your past medical history, and the use of drugs and medications.

 Dr Norris will evaluate your chest to determine whether your breast enlargement is due to fatty tissue, glandular tissue, or a combination of the two.
 Photographs will be taken for your medical records.
-This evaluation helps Dr Norris discuss with you the best way of correcting the problem and returning your chest to a more masculine profile.
-Dr Norris will discuss in detail with you how the operation is performed, where the scars are placed, and what type of procedure will best give you the result you desire.
+This evaluation helps Dr Norris discuss with you the best way of addressing the problem.
+Dr Norris will discuss in detail with you how the operation is performed, where the scars are placed, and what type of procedure will be suitable in encouraging the result you desire.
 You will be encouraged to ask questions and discuss any concerns you have.
 Dr Norris will also discuss the possible risks, complications and consequences of having the operation.

 If you decide to proceed with surgery, Dr Norris will see you again at a second consultation.
 This additional time with Dr Norris will allow you to ask any new questions you have, discuss anything you need clarification on and provide you with a date for the procedure.